How Hackers Operate and How to Protect Yourself

 - Only download software from sites you trust.
 Carefully evaluate free software and file-sharing applications before downloading them.

 - Immediately delete messages you suspect to be spam

 - Make sure that you have the best security software products installed on your PC:

 - Get antispyware software protection

 An unprotected computer is like an open door for computer hackers and predators.
-To take it a step further, protect your computer from hackers by using a spam filter or gateway to scan inbound email or IM messages.
+To take it a step further, protect your computer from hackers by using a spam filter or gateway to scan inbound email or instant messages.
 Products like Webroot AntiVirus and Webroot Internet Security Complete thwart dangerous malware before it can enter your PC, stand guard at every possible entrance of your computer and fend off any spyware or viruses that try to enter, even the most damaging and devious strains.
 While free anti-spyware and antivirus downloads are available, they just can’t keep up with the continuous onslaught of new malware strains.
 Previously undetected forms of malware can often do the most damage, so it’s critical to have up-to-the-minute, guaranteed protection.

 Webroot offers complete, cloud-based protection from viruses and identity theft for all your devices, without slowing you down.
 Click the link to learn more about all of our internet security solutions for the home.